ffund/ml-notebooks/notebooks/1-exploratory-data-analysis.md

 ::: {.cell .markdown}

-Now we can count the NAs again and find that there are only missing values in the `events` column.
+Having imputed missing vaules in the weather-related columns, we can count the NAs again and find that there are only missing values in the `events` column.

 :::